gloveboxes/macos-for-widows-devs/README.md

 ## Terminal

-macOS ships with **zsh** as the default shell (analogous to PowerShell).
+macOS ships with **zsh** as the default shell (similar to bash on Linux).
 The built-in Terminal app is at Applications → Utilities → Terminal.

 ### Customise Terminal Exit Behaviour